michaelkeiluweit/dic_example/README.md

 This would lead to such an error:
 > The "A" service or alias has been removed or inlined when the container was compiled.
 You should either make it public, or stop using the container directly and use dependency injection instead.

 Typically, you find such a configuration for Service objects.
-They aren't meant to be called outside of the controllers.
+They aren't meant to be called outside the controllers.
 To be able to use the object A you would have to require it in a constructor:
 ```php
 class Example {